xenocrat/chyrp-markdown/README.md

 Limitations
 -----------

-To be as fast and efficient as possible, the parser is limited in a few notable ways:
+The parser is not completely conformant with the CommonMark and GFM specifications.
+It passes 70% of CommonMark and GFM test cases.
+The most notable limitations of the parser are:
 1. It does not allow lines to contain leading spaces before most block markers.
-2. It does not allow you to intermingle tabs and spaces when indenting text.
+2. It does not support text indentation with intermingled tabs and spaces.
+3. It does not allow "lazy" continuation lines in blockquotes or lists.
-3. It does not recognize setext headings that span more than one line.
+4. It does not recognize setext headings that span multiple lines.
-4. It requires blockquotes to begin with `> ` and does not support "lazy" blockquotes.
+5. It requires blockquote lines to begin with `> ` (with a space character).
-5. It does not allow reference link titles that span more than one line.
-6. It requires reference link labels and destinations to be on the same line.

-This means the parser does not conform 100% to the CommonMark and GFM specifications.

 Usage
 -----